 Like “Seder Anything,” “The Nana” also has a bunch of other dramatic subplots going on, so if you’re interested in reading about those, let me direct you here.

-Watch “The Nana” uh, right above.
-Or on HBO Max.
+Watch “The Nana” on Max.

 8. “Elijah”